 An afflicted Ketu in a horoscope causes intense spiritual confusion, anxiety, nervous system disorders, accidents, and sudden loss of inherited wealth.
 Furthermore, when combined with Rahu, it traps the other planets, creating the highly disruptive Kala Sarpa Dosha.

-How to Perform the Remedy:
+How to Perform the Remedy Correctly:

 - The Worship Focus: Because Ketu is a spiritual planet, the pariharam here is focused on internal cleansing and surrendering to divine will.

 - The Offerings: Devotees must offer a multi-colored cloth (vastram), red lily flowers, and Horse Gram (Kollu).
+Horse gram is the designated grain for Ketu, believed to absorb his restless energy.

 - The Illumination: Lighting ghee lamps or lamps filled with specialized oils provided at the temple is a core part of the remedy to dispel the “shadow” of Ketu.